Big data and financial services always have been good friends. But what are currently the best examples of using AI in financial services?

 The computer reacts in a matter of milliseconds if not faster.
 Also, a computer can control all the companies in the index, not only a fraction.
 Thus, the only limitation of the digital trader was its lack of intelligence.
 When augmented with artificial intelligence, digital traders are increasing their advantage over biological ones.

-Neotic.ai already delivers the AI-powered tools for automated trading for multiple brokers.
+Neotic.ai already delivers AI-powered tools for automated trading for multiple brokers.

-Employing am ever-vigilant overseer of the transaction can significantly reduce the risk f frauds and generated loses.
+Employing an ever-vigilant overseer of the transaction can significantly reduce the risk of fraud and generated losses.

 A great example comes from Google, where Deepmind, a google-owned company focused on AI research, delivered a model to reduce the cooling bill.
 The effect was groundbreaking.
 Applying the model reduced the power consumption by 40%.

 Financial services have a great, in fact, a century-lasting tradition of keeping, managing, and processing the data.
 Traditionally it was done by smart people with great knowledge and unique skills.